 If you contact us, for example, to enquire about the venue, express interest in a service or using our Contact Page, we may ask for your name, email address and telephone number.
 We will use this information to respond to you.

-When subscribing to our email updates, we only ask for your email address as a mandatory option to allow us to send you the email.
-We also ask for optional fields including your first name and surname to allow us to personalise your update and postcode to allow us to analyse our visitor data and this is always done anonymously.
+When subscribing to our email updates, we ask for your email address to allow us to send you the email.
+We also ask for your first name and surname to allow us to personalise your update and postcode to allow us to analyse our visitor data and this is always done anonymously.
 This data is used to send you our email updates which will tell you all about Shrewsbury Flaxmill Maltings news, visiting us, events, offers, fundraising, research surveys and opportunities to join our team.

 You can unsubscribe at any time, using the ‘unsubscribe’ link within each email or by contacting us at [email protected] .

 Information is only shared when we are required to by law, to exercise or defend our legal rights or with carefully selected partners who work for us.
-We will never sell your personal data and we will never share it with another organisation for marketing purposes.
+We will never sell your personal data and we will never share it with another organisation for marketing purposes without your consent.

 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which are as follows: